 If you’re working towards changing careers to become a data analyst, you’ll need to create a data analytics portfolio.
 Portfolios are an easy way to show recruiters and potential employers—through projects—your understanding of the data analytics process, as well as your proficiency using industry-standard tools.

 What kinds of processes should you highlight in your beginner data analytics projects?
-You could check out free datasets online—or build your own dataset!—and use them to show some of the following beginner processes as projects:
+You could check out free datasets online—or build your own—and use them to show some of the following beginner processes as projects:

 Scraping the web for data